FrostyX/fedora-magazine/2021-march.md

 ### Installation instructions

-The [repo][aws-cli-copr] currently provides Ly for Fedora 32, 33, 34, and
+The [repo][aws-cli-copr] currently provides AWS CLI v2 for Fedora 32, 33, 34,
-Fedora Rawhide.
+and Fedora Rawhide.
 To install it, use these commands:

 ```
 sudo dnf copr enable spot/aws-cli-2